reasonmethis/docdocgo-core/README.md

 ### Accessing collections

-#### Q: I entered my own OpenAI API key and now can't see collections I saw before.
+#### Q: I entered my own OpenRouter API key and now can't see collections I saw before.
 What happened?

-A: Before you entered your own OpenAI API key, you were using the community key and could see and create public collections (accessible to everyone).
+A: Before you entered your own OpenRouter API key, you were using the community key and could see and create public collections (accessible to everyone).
 After entering your own key, collections you create are private to you, and running `/db list` will only show your own collections.

 You still have access to the public collections, you can switch to any public collection by typing `/db use <collection name>`.
 If you want to see all available public collections again, you can switch back to the community key by changing the key to an empty string, then running `/db list` again.

 #### Q: I got a shareable link to a collection but using it reloads the Streamlit app, after which it ends up in its default state of using the community key.
-How can I use the link with my own OpenAI API key?
+How can I use the link with my own OpenRouter API key?

-A: Simply enter your key in the OpenAI API key field after the app has reloaded.
+A: Simply enter your key in the OpenRouter API key field after the app has reloaded.
 The access code will still be valid.

 ## DocDocGo Carbon